convox/docs/docs/application/environment.md

 ### Service

-You can also configure each service individually to limit secrets to the services that need them:
+You can also configure each Service individually to limit secrets to the Services that need them:

 ```yaml
 services: